Green Party of Aotearoa New Zealand: Second term in Government, 2020–2023

-In January 2022, Radio New Zealand reported that several Green Party executive and policy branch members had resigned from the Party citing disagreement with the Green Party leadership's cooperation agreement with the governing Labour Party; taking issue with what they regarded as the Greens' perceived limited ability to hold the Government to account on policy differences.
+In January 2022, Radio New Zealand reported that several Green Party executive and policy branch members had resigned from the Party citing disagreement with the Green Party leadership's cooperation agreement with the governing Labour Party, taking issue with what they regarded as the Greens' perceived limited ability to hold the Government to account on policy differences.
 These former members also alleged Shaw was practising an autocratic leadership style and that the party executive was not holding the parliamentary caucus and leadership to account over policy decisions in government.
-In addition, several former Green leaders and MPs including Bradford, Delahunty, and Norman criticised the party's limited position within the Labour Government, the Government's alleged pro-business policies, and climate change position.
+In addition, several former Green leaders and MPs, including Bradford, Delahunty, and Norman, criticised the party's limited position within the Labour Government, the Government's alleged pro-business policies, and climate change position.
 In response to criticism, co-leaders Shaw and Davidson claimed that the party was democratic and making "progressive changes" in government.

 In early May 2022, the Green Party scrapped its male co-leadership requirement during a weekend special meeting to amend its constitution.
 Under these changes, the two new co-leaders now need to consist of one woman and one person of any gender (with leadership pathways for non-binary and intersex individuals).
 In addition, at least one of the future co-leaders is required to be of Māori descent.

 On 23 July, an annual general meeting was held online to decide on the party's leadership.
 While Davidson was re-elected unopposed, 32 of the 107 delegates voted to reopen nominations for Shaw's position, meeting the 25% threshold needed to remove him as co-leader and trigger a leadership election under the party's rules.
-Shaw was criticised by elements within the party including Travis Mischewski and former Green MP Delahunty for his perceived "moderate leadership" and inability to effect change within the Labour Government and tackle climate change.
-On 25 July, Shaw confirmed that that he would contest the co-leadership election.
+Shaw was criticised by elements within the party including party member Travis Mischewski and former Green MP Delahunty for his perceived "moderate leadership" and inability to effect change within the Labour Government and tackle climate change.
+On 25 July, Shaw confirmed that he would contest the co-leadership election.
 That same day, fellow MPs Chlöe Swarbrick and Elizabeth Kerekere confirmed that they would not be contesting the co-leadership position.

-On 10 September, Shaw was re-elected as Green Party co-leader by 142 (97%) of the 145 eligible delegates at the party's annual general meeting.
+On 10 September, Shaw was re-elected as Green Party co-leader by 142 (97%) of the 145 eligible delegates in the party's special election.
 Shaw was the only candidate to contest the 2022 co-leadership election.